· Tutorials · 10 min read

 cd mc/

-Next, I’ll create a file called “docker-compose.yaml,” which acts as a blueprint for Docker.
-This blueprint will construct the Minecraft Server.
-I’ll use nano, a text editor for the terminal.
-I’ll run this command:
+Next, I created a file called “docker-compose.yaml,” which acts as a blueprint for Docker.
+This blueprint would construct the Minecraft Server.
+I used nano, a text editor for the terminal.
+I ran this command:

 Bash